 “The scientist does not study nature because it is useful; he studies it because he delights in it, and he delights in it because it is beautiful.
 If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would not be worth living”

-I am an Associate Professor in Ecology and Biological Diversity at the Tomsk State University (Russia).
+I am an Associate Professor of Ecology and Biological Diversity at the Tomsk State University (Russia).

 My title is “Evolutionary and Environmental Biologist” with a Ph.D. in Tropical forest ecology.
 My specializations are in biodiversity analyses, conservation biology and theoretical-experimental ecology.
 I obtained a Postgraduate Advanced Master’s Degree in Global Environmental Protection and International Policies.
 I attended the school of specialization in Biodiversity and Ecosystem Services at the Potsdam Institute for Climate Impact Research (PIK), Germany, with an internship in Alpes de Haute-Provence, France.